POETSII/tinsel/README.md

 void HostLink::recvMsg(void* msg, uint32_t numBytes);
 ```

-The `send` method allows a message consisting of multiple flits to be
+The `send` method allows a single message to be sent and the `recv`
-sent.
-The `recv` method reads a single max-sized message, padded with
-zeroes if the actual message received contains fewer than the maximum
-number of flits.
-If the length of the message is known statically,
+method consumes a single message.
+If the logical length of the
-`recvMsg` can be used and any bytes beyond `numBytes` up to the next
+message is known statically, `recvMsg` can be used and any bytes
-message boundary will be ignored.
-This is useful when a `struct` is
+beyond `numBytes` up to the next message boundary will be ignored.
-being used to hold messages, in which case the second argument to
+This is useful when a `struct` is being used to hold messages, in
-`recvMsg` is simply the `sizeof` the `struct`.
-The `recvMsg` function
+which case the second argument to `recvMsg` is simply the `sizeof` the
-assumes that the size of the struct is less than or equal to the
+`struct`.
+The `recvMsg` function assumes that the size of the struct
-maximum message size.
+is less than or equal to the maximum message size.

 There is also support for bulk sending and receving of messages.
 For
 bulk receiving, `recvBulk` and `recvMsgs` generalise `recv` and